Skip to Content

 I wouldn’t recommend the gondola as one of your first activities in Banff.
 Try saving it for a few days into your trip if you can (obviously, it also depends on when you have the best weather!).

-But part of why the Banff Gondola was such a neat experience was because we were able to identify places we had already been.
-It’s always fun to actually know what you’re looking at!
+But part of why the Banff Gondola was such a neat experience was because I was able to identify places I had already been.
+It’s always fun to spot things below and actually know what you’re looking at!

 Need A Place To Stay In Banff?
 My Hotel Recommendations